 As you might guess, this was a candidate to take the place of my 5d MkIII and reduce my shoulder pain.
 The A6000 has a completely redesigned menu system which is far better than earlier Sony cameras, so right away I liked it.
 But unfortunately, Sony has overcomplicated the menus with too many useless options yet again.

 Note to Sony: Let the photographer control the camera and get all those useless picture modes and options out of the way.
 For reference, see Canon 5d MkIII’s menus.
 Another note to Sony, what about custom functions?
 It’s HARD to switch modes in the dark!

 As you can see, the A6000 has some wonderful attributes; high resolution, light weight and well made.
 It’s not very expensive, about $700 for the “kit” which includes a nice short-range zoom.

-I could go on and on about it, but there are lots of review on the web.
+I could go on and on about it, but there are lots of reviews if this camera on the web already.
 Here’s the point I am making.
 The era of the large SLR may be coming to an end.
 Naturally, there will always be a place for that type of camera but as these more miniature cameras show up in 2nd and 3rd generation releases, it will be harder and harder to ignore them.